German Red Cross Committee on International Humanitarian Law

 Dr. Dieter Weingärtner

-Since November 2021 Dr. Dieter Weingärtner performs the function of Federal Convention Officer of the German Red Cross.
-Before his retirement, he headed the legal department of the Federal Ministry of Defense for more than 15 years, where he also dealt with issues of international law.
+Federal Convention Officer of the German Red Cross since November 2021.
+Prior to his retirement, he headed the Legal Department of the Federal Ministry of Defence for more than 15 years, where he also dealt with matters of international law.

 Prof. Dr. Robert Heinsch, LL.M.